Finding out I was pregnant with triplets

 Finally, at 8 months postpartum, I decided I could create some time for myself, and I purchased an online postpartum program.
 At first, I liked it, but by the end of 3 months, my belly had only minimally improved.
 I decided to try another program.
 This one was not intended for postpartum women, and although I liked it better, my belly remained hard and protruding.

-I was beyond frustrated.
+I was so frustrated.
 I had literally spent decades of my life analyzing movement patterns and attempting to break the complex into manageable pieces.
 Before babies, I had competed at US Waterski Nationals for 20 consecutive years, accumulating 30 top three finishes.
 Since I was a teenager, I had devoted most of my leisure time to either coaching or being coached.
-Professionally, I had 15 years of studying how to make movements both easier and harder.
+Professionally, I had 15 years of experience, studying how to make movements both easier and harder.
 I had learned the nuances of developing motor control and the effects of changing positions, supports, and gravity.
 I was a board-certified specialist in orthopedics.

 And yet, I could not solve my own problems.
 I felt completely disconnected from my body and had no idea who to talk to or how common my experience was.
 I just believed that somewhere, there were answers.